 Just as with humans, senior pets are susceptible to many age-related health conditions that require special treatment or therapy.
 One of the most common ailments is arthritis.
 If your pet has arthritis, we can treat it with joint support supplements and anti-inflammatory/pain control medications.
 We can also use laser therapy, which has benefited many of our patients since we started using this newer treatment modality.

 Older pets make wonderful companions, and thanks to advances in veterinary medicine, they’re living longer than ever!
-You are an important ally in your senior pet's health care, and the team at Fox Animal Hospital is here to help ensure that your pet is comfortable and happy throughout the "golden years."
+You are an important ally in your senior dog and cat's health care, and the team at Fox Animal Hospital is here to help ensure that your pet is comfortable and happy throughout the "golden years."